 Research into the various models produced by Etablissements André Debrie is difficult as few catalogues were published, or have survived.
 I have only come across a couple of early advertisements.
 The company still exists as a manufacturer of cinematography equipment (no longer cameras) after several iterations (including being owned by the James Bond producer, Harry Saltzmann) as part of the French CTM Group.
 Unfortunately it is unable to provide any information on the history of the company or its products.
 Camera dates have been mostly taken from a history of Debrie published by the firm in 1964, kindly provided by Laurent Mannoni.
 Some of these dates conflict with generally accepted ones published elsewhere.

-I am indebted to Laurent Mannoni, Directeur Scientifique du Patrimoine of the Cinémathèque française, for an invaluable dossier of the Debrie literature in the Museum’s collection.
+Many thanks to Laurent Mannoni, Directeur Scientifique du Patrimoine of the Cinémathèque française, for an invaluable dossier of the Debrie literature in the Museum’s collection.
 A visit to his wonderful museum is a must for film enthusiasts!

-Also thanks to Kendra Bean, Emma Hogarth, and Toni Booth of the National Science & Media Museum for enabling me to inspect the Debrie cameras in its collection (all in storage), and for subsequent information.
+Many thanks to Kendra Bean, Emma Hogarth, and Toni Booth of the National Science & Media Museum for enabling me to inspect the Debrie cameras in its collection (all in storage), and for subsequent information.
 The lack of any early film related exhibits in this museum is inexplicable!

 More information on the Debrie Parvo